 Featuring the field-leading technology to generate isotypically pure recombinant human tubulin, Dr. Ti’s laboratory employs combinatorial approaches of biochemistry, biophysics, chemical biology, and structural biology to dissect the factors that are associated with the biological function of diverse human tubulin isotypes.

-- Ti, S.C.*; Wieczorek, M.; Kapoor, T.M.* (2019) “Purifying affinity-tag free recombinant tubulin from insect cells” STAR Protocols, In Press, *Co-corresponding author
+- Ti, S.C.*; Wieczorek, M.; Kapoor, T.M.* (2020) “Purification of affinity-tag free recombinant tubulin from insect cells” STAR Protocols, In Press

 - Ti, S.C.; Alushin, G.M.; Kapoor, T.M.
 (2018) “Human β-tubulin isotypes can regulate microtubule protofilament number and stability” Developmental Cell, 47, 175-190.
 PMID: 30245156.

 - Kellogg, E.H.; Howes, S.; Ti, S.C.; Ramirez-Aportela, E.; Kapoor, T.M.; Chacón, P.; Nogales, E. (2016) “Near-atomic cryo-EM structure of PRC1 bound to the microtubule” PNAS, 113, 9430-9439.
 PMID: 27493215.